 I also use a meditation app, called Headspace.
 This app gives you 10 free ten minute meditations, and the option to purchase a regular membership ($12.99/month, and totally worth it) which unlocks tons of other guided meditations, including those which help with specific things like anxiety in a stressful situation, patience in a relationship, fear of flying, and even kids meditations.
 If you have the free trial membership, they occasionally will give you access to some of these other meditations too.
 Meditation helps because it slows down your brain and helps you to focus on the here and now.

 Yoga is another great option for helping to slow your brain down.
-My personal favorite is Yoga Retreat on Beachbody On Demand, but if you don’t have access to that, there are tons of free guided yoga workouts on YouTube.
+My personal favorite is Yoga Retreat on Beachbody On Demand, but if you don’t have access to that, there are tons of free guided yoga workouts on YouTube, like Yoga by Adrienne.
 Yoga is also good because it gets your body moving and healthier, which in turn keeps your mind healthier too.
 Eating clean, whole foods and taking care of your nutritional needs helps too.
 If you need some guidance in this area, you can join my friend Megan's free group, here.
 Just give me a shout when you join, I'll be there to help you out too!

 Probably the most effective way that I have been managing the gremlins though, is by seeing a therapist.
 I know by saying that, I’ve already lost some of you.
 And that’s unfortunate.
 But, I firmly believe that there is nothing wrong with seeing a therapist, especially if you’ve ever gone through something difficult in your life (who hasn’t?).
 In just 6 months, I have gone from having such severe anxiety that I was crying in the bathroom at work on a weekly basis, literally kicking a hole in my door during a panic attack, and having my therapist fear that I wouldn’t be able to respond to therapy without medication, to becoming a completely different person, having hope in the future, forgiving myself, my dad, and God, for the tragedies and struggles of my past (and present).
 Don’t get me wrong, I definitely still have my bad days, but I have come so incredibly far in just 6 months.
 I wish everyone was lucky enough to have a therapist who could help them through their pain and struggles. *Side note: the first therapist you choose, no matter how much you research, may not be the right match for you.
 My current therapist is the third one that I have seen in just over a year.
 The first one was decent, but just not the right fit.
 The second was a terrible match for me, and made me feel even more ashamed of myself.
 But my current therapist, is just perfect for me.
 She knows exactly how to communicate with me, and tells me often how fascinating my mind is to her.
 I guess I’ve always known that I was different, but it is very reassuring to hear someone tell you that your uniqueness is something that they actually appreciate and enjoy about you.